 Evidence for intimate and selective associations between phytoplankton and bacteria is further provided by the consistent detection of particular bacterial species from phytoplankton cultures and algal blooms11,24-28, which has led to the proposition that “archetypal phytoplankton-associated bacterial taxa” exist29.
 These observations are corroborated by global surveys that show that phytoplankton-associated bacterial communities are often restricted to only a handful of groups30, including specific members of the Roseobacter clade (Rhodobacteraceae), Flavobacteraceae and Alteromonadaceae13,18,25,26,28,30.
 These apparently universal patterns imply that the lifestyles of some bacteria within these groups are profoundly defined by their interaction with phytoplankton, and likewise there is evidence that phytoplankton can either benefit12 or suffer28 from the presence of these key bacterial groups.

 In line with evidence for species-specific associations29,31 and the often reciprocal nature of the metabolic exchanges between bacteria and phytoplankton11,12,24, there is an emerging view that phytoplankton-bacterial interactions should often be considered within the framework of symbiosis32.
 Such an intimate relationship among planktonic cells would require the maintenance of close spatial proximity over substantial time frames, which in a habitat that is seemingly physically unstructured and often characterized by fluid flow33, is perhaps not intuitive.
 Indeed, oceanographers and limnologists have traditionally examined the dynamics of phytoplankton and bacteria over large spatial scales (10’s to 1000’s of kilometres)34 and long temporal scales (seasonal to annual)35.
 Even contemporary efforts to define the microbial ecology of the marine environment, such as the Tara Oceans program (a global oceanographic expedition examining the biodiversity and biogeography of planktonic organisms)36, still consider the ocean from this large-scale perspective.
 While clear correlations between phytoplankton productivity and bacterial abundance consistently demonstrated at these large scales are indicative of tightly coupled regional distributions and seasonal patterns9, it has also long been acknowledged that phytoplankton-bacterial interactions will often be played out at the microscale37, within the close quarters required to permit metabolic exchanges and potential symbiotic associations.
-Observations of multiphasic nutrient transporters (with Km values spanning nM to mM) that would be suited to life in a microspatially heterogeneous resource environment and of pervasive motility and chemotactic capabilities among marine bacteria have provided indirect evidence for the importance of such microscale interactions in the water column.
 More recent advances in our understanding of phytoplankton-bacteria interactions at genomic12, metabolic11 and behavioural38 levels have begun to confirm the importance of intimate cell-cell interactions between these two groups.

 The physical interface for these close spatial interactions is the region immediately surrounding an individual phytoplankton cell, where metabolites are most readily exchanged in the face of the diluting effects of diffusion and turbulence.
-This region, coined the “phycosphere”37 (Text Box 1), occupies only a minute fraction of the water column, but represents the key meeting place, or in some cases battleground, for phytoplankton-bacteria interactions that ultimately mediate ecosystem productivity and biogeochemistry.
+This region, coined the “phycosphere”37 (Text Box 1), occupies only a minute fraction of the water column, but represents the key meeting place, or in some cases battleground, for many of the phytoplankton-bacteria interactions that ultimately mediate ecosystem productivity and biogeochemistry.
 In his seminal paper, Cole2 suggested: “In considering bacterial-algal interactions, we should ask ourselves whether a phycosphere exists”.
 Here we consider not only the existence of the phycosphere but also its significance within aquatic habitats, by first exploring the physical and chemical processes that control its formation and persistence within the environment, and then assessing its ecological importance by examining how it facilitates interactions between phytoplankton and bacteria.

 FIGURE 1: